 These coal-tar derivatives are common in antiseptics, disinfectants, and household cleaners.
 They turn white when water is added.
 Common products include Dettol, TCP, Lysol, and Pine-o-Clean.
 Phenols are extremely toxic to cats, who are less efficient at excreting these chemicals.

-These products are corrosive to the skin and mucus membranes, resulting in cell necrosis.
-Accumulation of phenols in the body, through the skin or via the skin causes liver and kidney damage.
+These products are corrosive to the skin and mucous membranes, resulting in cell necrosis.
+Accumulation of phenols in the body, through the skin or via the skin, causes liver and kidney damage.

 Causes: Damage to tissues